alexandertrefz/essence/packages/website/diagnostics.md

   a value, one carrying a Guard, or one whose Type does not accept everything that reaches it.

+## Define Expressions

+### `define-without-otherwise`

+Every value in a `define` carries a Condition, so nothing is left to answer with when they all decline.

+A `define` answers with a value wherever it stands — there is no falling off the end of one the way a Function body can fall off its own — so one of its arms has to be the arm that always holds.
+Write it as `as <value> otherwise`, last.

+The Node has no shape for a missing `otherwise` arm at all: the Parser refuses the text rather than building one, which is what makes every `define` the rest of the Compiler ever sees total by construction.

+### `unreachable-define-arm`

+An arm stands below the `otherwise` arm.
+The arms are tried in the order they were written and the `otherwise` arm is the one that always holds, so a `define` answers there whenever it gets that far and nothing below it can ever run.

+Move the arm above the `otherwise` arm, or delete it.

 ## Protocols

 ### `protocol-as-value`